codeforge-ide/codeforgeai/src/codeforgeai/integrations/solana_agent/README.md

 # Solana Agent MCP Integration for CodeForgeAI

-This integration provides a lightweight client for interacting with Solana blockchain and Message Compute Programs (MCPs) from within CodeForgeAI.
+This integration provides a lightweight client for interacting with Solana blockchain and Model Context Protocols (MCPs) from within CodeForgeAI.

 ## What is MCP?

-**Message Compute Program (MCP)** is a revolutionary paradigm for blockchain development on Solana.
+**Model Context Protocol (MCP)** is a revolutionary paradigm for blockchain development on Solana.
 Unlike traditional smart contracts:

-- **Message-Oriented**: MCPs focus on processing messages rather than managing state directly
-- **Modular Architecture**: Encourages better separation of concerns and more maintainable code
-- **Reduced Attack Surface**: By separating logic from state, security risks are minimized
-- **Improved Performance**: More efficient execution model with optimized processing

 MCPs represent the next evolution in blockchain programming, making Solana development more accessible and robust.